-b] Loan payable consists of the following:
+b] Term loan payable consists of the following:

-June 30, 2013 December 31, 2012
+September 30, 2013 December 31, 2012

 \$ \$

 Fixed rate, non-revolving term loan from the Northern Ontario Heritage Fund Corporation, with

-interest at 4% per annum compounded monthly, repayable by March 23, 2020 Less current portion 1,981,535 246.042 1,981,535 246.042
+interest at 4% per annum compounded monthly, repayable by March 23, 2020 1,981,535 1,981,535

+Less current portion 246,042 246,042

 1,735,493 1,735,493

-Payments on the loan have not commenced in April 2013 as originally schedule.
-The loan is being reviewed by the NOHFC in order to extend repayment tarms.
-The loan is collateralized by a general security agreement covering all of the assets of Ellein excent real property and an assignment of all risks and fire terms.
-The loan is collateralized by a general security agreement covering all of the assets of Elisin except real property and an assignment of all risks and me insurance on the subject properties.
-Arrangements are presently being negotiated to extend the commencement of repayments.
+Payments on the loan have not commenced in April 2013 as originally scheduled.
+The loan is collateralized by a general security agreement covering all of the assets of Ellsin except real property and an assignment of all risks and fire insurance on the subject properties.
+Arrangements are presently being negotiated with the NOHFC to review the loan including extending the repayment terms.